kdisneur/changelog/README.md

 The command line have some options:

 - `--branch`: name of the base branch.
-It overrides anything defined in the `file` section.
+It overrides anything defined in the `file` section
-- `--change-dir` path to the local git repository if the command is run outside the repository root path.
+- `--change-dir` path to the local git repository if the command is run outside the repository root path
-- `--config` path to a configuration file if different from `~/.config/changelog`
+- `--config` path to a configuration file if different from `~/.config/changelog.toml`
 - `--repository` name of the GitHub repository.
 By default, it tries to read from the git remote
 - `--strategy` the default strategy to use when parsing a git history.
 It can be
-  either: squash or merge and overrides anything defined in the `file` section.
+  either: squash or merge and overrides anything defined in the `file` section

 ## Development